ionic-team/ionic-docs/docs/theming/dark-mode.md

 ## Combining with JavaScript

-In order to keep the CSS variables written once and avoid having to update them in multiple places, the fallback and class can be combined by using JavaScript to check the value of the `prefers-color-scheme` media query and adding the `dark` class if the preference is `dark`.
+In order to keep the CSS variables written once and avoid having to update them in multiple places, the `dark` class can be added when the value of the `prefers-color-scheme` media query is `dark`.
 Here's what the CSS would look like:

 ```css
 body.dark {